gnif/LookingGlass/doc/faq.rst

 How does Looking Glass work?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This YouTube video featured created by the author features a detailed
+This YouTube video created by the author features a detailed
 explanation:

 https://www.youtube.com/watch?v=U44lihtNVVM